 Did you try this recipe?
 If so, be sure to leave a review below and tag me @flavorthemoments on Facebook and Instagram

-Healthy Banana Snack Cake is tender, fluffy and bursting with banana flavor.
-It's made with whole grain oat flour so it's gluten-free, has no refined sugar, and it's perfect any time of day!
+This Banana Snack Cake is tender, fluffy, and bursting with banana flavor.
+It's made with whole grain oat flour so it's gluten-free, contains no refined sugar, and is perfect any time of day!

 1